-Budget growth in relation to the Town Centre Strategy and new planning policies are within the remit of this Committee and are described below.
-Additionally, other potential budget changes for this Committee's portfolio of services have been identified and are described below under the heading 'Other savings and growth'.
+The Serco leisure contract and making the Town Centre a thriving place are within the remit of this Committee and the budget implications are described below.
+Additionally, other potential budget changes have been identified which are described below under the heading 'Other savings and growth'.
 All proposed revenue budget savings and growth items are also set out in Appendix A.